Shōjiki Fudōsan

 (正直不動産, Shōjiki Fudōsan) is a Japanese manga series written by Mitsuhiro Mizuno and illustrated by Akira Ōtani based on a concept by Takeshi Natsuhara.
 It began serialization in Shogakukan's seinen manga magazine Big Comic in June 2017.
 A live-action television drama adaptation aired from April 2022 to March 2024.
-A live-action film is set to premiere in 2025.
+A live-action film opened in Japanese theaters in May 2026.

+Synopsis

+The real estate industry is often referred to as the "thousand and three" industry, meaning that "out of a thousand words, there are only three truths."
+Saichi Nagase, who works in this industry, has achieved great sales results by lying willingly in order to secure a contract.
+However, after destroying a shrine during a groundbreaking ceremony, he has become unable to lie.

 Media

 Manga

 Written by Mitsuhiro Mizuno and illustrated by Akira Ōtani, and based on a concept by Takeshi Natsuhara, Shōjiki Fudōsan began serialization in Shogakukan's seinen manga magazine Big Comic on June 9, 2017.
-Its chapters have been compiled into twenty-two tankōbon volumes as of September 2025.
+Its chapters have been compiled into twenty-four tankōbon volumes as of May 2026.